Student Support Staff

 Twice Exceptional (2e) Resources

-Join our Gifted and Talented Advisory Council and help shape the curriculum for future students.
-Visit our Gifted and Talented Advisory Council (GTAC) page for meeting information, dates and times.
+Join our Talent Development Advisory Council (TDAC) and help shape the curriculum for future students.
+Visit our Talent Development Advisory Council (TDAC) page for meeting information, dates and times.

 Service Model